What to Recycle Curbside

 - Loganville: Waste Management (formerly Advanced Disposal) picks up recycling once a week.

 - Norcross: Waste Management (formerly Advanced Disposal) picks up recycling once a week.
 City of Norcross residents may bring glass beverage bottles and food jars for recycling to the Public Works facility at 345 Lively Avenue 24/7.
+The general public may bring glass beverage bottles and food jars for recycling to Lucky Shoals Park and OneStop Norcross.

 - Snellville: Waste Management (formerly Advanced Disposal) picks up recycling once a week.
-The general public may also take recyclable materials to the Snellville Drop-Off Recycling Center at 2531 Marigold Road, off Lenora Church Road in Briscoe Park.
+The general public may also take recyclable materials to the Snellville Recycling Center at 2531 Marigold Road, off Lenora Church Road in Briscoe Park.
 Visit the City of Snellville’s website for the center’s latest operating hours and accepted recyclables list.
+The general public may also bring glass beverage bottles and food jars for recycling to Lenora Park.

 - Suwanee: Suwanee residents must contract with private companies for sanitation services.
 Ask your hauler about their recycling program options; some offer these services in addition to standard waste collection.
+The general public may bring glass beverage bottles and food jars for recycling to Peachtree Ridge Park.